-2 Technical details
+3 Technical details

-2.1 System requirements
+3.1 System requirements

-The required system is REDUCE, version 3.6., strictly speaking the PSL version of REDUCE as distributed by the Konrad Zuse Institut / Berlin.
-Work on compatibility issues aims to provide a CSL REDUCE compatible version of CRACK in near future (by the end of 1998).
+The required system is REDUCE, version 3.6. or 3.7. (either the PSL version of REDUCE as distributed by the Konrad Zuse Institut / Berlin or the CSL version of REDUCE as distributed by CODEMIST Ltd).
+The PSL version is faster whereas the CSL version seems to be more stable under WINDOWS.
+Also it provides a portable compiled code.

 Memory requirements depend crucially on the application.
-The crack.rlg file is produced from running crack.tst in a 4MB session running REDUCE, version 3.6 under LINUX.
+The crack.rlg file is produced from running crack.tst in a 4MB session running REDUCE, version 3.7 under LINUX.
 On the other hand it is not difficult to formulate problems that consume any amount of memory.

-2.2 Installation
+3.2 Installation